 The Fortress PE Funds include two private equity funds managed by Fortress Investment Group ("Fortress"), a large, US-based investment manager.
 These funds were acquired in the secondary market at roughly a 50% discount to the underlying Manager Value.
-This exposure includes equity and preferred equity in the holding company for Florida Brightline Trains, a US passenger train business that has built a new line servicing West Palm Beach to Miami in the US state of Florida, along with a very significant real estate portfolio comprised of rail stations, commercial/retail and industrial developments.
-Overall, we believe the train business and real estate are good assets but the timeline to exit has been a drag on performance.
+This exposure includes equity and preferred equity in the holding company for Florida Brightline Trains, a US passenger train business that has built a new line servicing West Palm Beach to Orlando in the US state of Florida and Brightline West, Fortress's expansion plans to build a high speed rail line between Los Angeles and Las Vegas.
+Florida Brightline Trains opened full service in late 2023 with the long anticipated Orlando extension finally added to the network.